Stock market today: Wall Street ticks higher to reverse some of last week’s losses

 A separate report on Thursday will also show how much U.S. households spent at retailers last month.
 Strong spending there recently has helped the economy to avoid a long-predicted recession.
 But it also could be encouraging companies to keep trying to raise prices, pushing upward on inflation.

-Yields were holding relatively steady on Monday, with the 10-year Treasury yield up to 4.29% from 4.26% late Friday.
-The two-year Treasury yield, which moves more closely with expectations for the Fed, was holding at 4.99%.
+Yields were holding relatively steady on Monday, with the 10-year Treasury yield up to 4.28% from 4.26% late Friday.
+The two-year Treasury yield, which moves more closely with expectations for the Fed, edged lower to 4.98% from 4.99% late Friday..

 Most traders expect the Federal Reserve to leave rates where they are at its meeting next week, according to data from CME Group.
 But many are bracing for another possible hike by the end of this year, while paring expectations for cuts to rates next year.

-On Wall Street, Apple swung from an early gain of more than 1% to a loss of 0.2% ahead of a Tuesday event where it’s expected to release its latest iPhone model.
+On Wall Street, Apple swung from an early gain of more than 1% to relatively unchanged ahead of a Tuesday event where it’s expected to release its latest iPhone model.
 How Apple performs has great consequence for the market because it's the most valuable stock on Wall Street.
 That means its movements pack more weight on the S&P 500 and other indexes than any other stock.

 Hostess Brands jumped 19% after J.M.
 Smucker said it will buy the maker of Twinkies and HoHos in a cash-and-stock deal valued at $5.6 billion, including $900 million of net debt.